BRAIN-TO/girfISMRM2022/README.md

 # Demonstration Code for Gradient Impulse Response Function (GIRF) Calculation and Analysis

-This is the demonstration code of the abstract *MR Gradient System Long-Term Stability Investigation and Protocol Optimization for Quality Control using Gradient Impulse Response Function (GIRF)* for the Joint Annual Meeting ISMRM-ESMRMB & ISMRT 31st Annual Meeting, which will be held in London UK, between May 7 - 12, 2022.
-The program number and the link will be added once it is announced.
+This is the demonstration code of the abstract *MR Gradient System Long-Term Stability Investigation and Protocol Optimization for Quality Control using Gradient Impulse Response Function (GIRF)* by *Zhe Wu, Alexander Jaffray, Johanna Vannesjo, Kamil Uludag, and Lars Kasper* for the Joint Annual Meeting ISMRM-ESMRMB & ISMRT 31st Annual Meeting, which will be held in London UK, between May 7 - 12, 2022.
+The full information of this abstract can be found in [references](#references), and the PDF version of the published abstract can be found [here](./docs/PublishedAbstract.pdf).

 > Copyright (C) 2021-2022
 > Zhe "Tim" Wu